risingwavelabs/risingwave-docs/docs/sql/commands/sql-set-background-ddl.md

 SET BACKGROUND_DDL = { true | false };
 ```

-- When `BACKGROUND_DDL` is set to true, any subsequent DDL operations will be executed in the background, allowing you to proceed with other tasks.
+- By default, `BACKGROUND_DDL` is set as `false` to disable it, meaning that DDL operations will execute in the foreground.
+The commands `CREATE MATERIALIZED VIEW ON TABLE`, `CREATE MATERIALIZED VIEW ON MATERIALIZED VIEW`, `CREATE MATERIALIZED VIEW ON SOURCE` and `CREATE SINK` will only be executed once the backfilling process is completed.

-- When `BACKGROUND_DDL` is set to false (or not set at all), the DDL operations will execute in the foreground.
+- When `BACKGROUND_DDL` is set to `true`, any subsequent DDL operations will be executed in the background, allowing you to proceed with other tasks.

 ## Supported DDL operations